advance100/doc_webpack/configuration.md

 ### multiple configurations

-In both cases you can also use a array of configurations, which are processed in parallel.
+In both cases you can also use an array of configurations, which are processed in parallel.
 They share filesystem cache and watchers so this is more efficent than calling webpack multiple times.